Aaron-A-zz/squealing-hockeypuck/README.md

 # squealing-hockeypuck
-Check out the code on gitignor
+Check out the code on gitignore

 email me if you have questions :)